 The Deeds Office usually captures company registration numbers without slashes.
 If you get “No results”, try searching with slashes.

-WinDeed allows searching by SAID; however, it is important to know that some ID numbers have changed and a successful search result depends on knowing the ID number used at the time of the property registration.
+Lexis WinDeed allows searching by SA ID number; however, it is important to know that some ID numbers have changed and a successful search result depends on knowing the ID number used at the time of the property registration.
 Searching on a partial ID number is possible but may result in exact matches only.
 Passport numbers are not recognised at the Deeds Office.